 K-beauty product sales are projected to reach a whopping $20.4 billion by 2035.
 And honestly, there is a big hand of social media in it, as it has pushed this trend forward with hashtags and mentions.
-Many celebrities, such as Hailey Bieber, Anne Hathaway, and Selena Gomez, are seen openly using these products, causing the hype.
+Celebrities like Hailey Bieber, Anne Hathaway, and Selena Gomez use these products, which have helped spread the word.

 Is Korean Skincare Better?